ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 ```
 ..and save the file.

-Run the `java -jar canary.jar` command again in the terminal and you should be good to go!
+Run the `java -jar canary.jar` command again in the terminal and you should be in a flat world and ready to go!